 How do we do that?
 It’s through our trifecta of science, technology, and coaching.
 We know that you need each of these to achieve your best – physically, mentally, and emotionally.

 Workouts are based on the science of interval training - giving you bursts of higher intensity work followed by periods of recovery.
 We use heart rate monitoring technology to personalize these zones using your Max Heart Rate (MaxHR).

 Max Heart Rate isn’t fancy, it’s simply the highest number of beats per minute your heart can perform.
 Your heart rate zones are a percentage of this number, and our colored zones are based your personal MaxHR.
 As an Orangetheory member, you should recognize that HR zones provide a great way to estimate exercise intensity and thus improve your fitness.

-Here’s how it works: At first, we use a standard equation that plugs your age into a formula to estimate your MHR.
-After taking 20 classes in 120 days, our personalized OTF algorithm adjusts your MHR to more accurately reflect your in-studio performance.
-From there, your MHR will adjust as needed with every class you take under the orange lights.
+Here’s how it works: When you join, your age is plugged into an industry-standard formula to estimate your MaxHR.
+After taking 5 eligible classes in 120 days, our custom OTF algorithm adjusts your MaxHR to more accurately reflect your in-studio performance.
+From there, your MaxHR will automatically adjust as needed with every class you take under the orange lights.

-- Blue Zone (61-70% MHR) – This is your “slowly start jogging, power walking, or rowing zone.”
-This zone safely elevates your heart rate, systolic blood pressure, and body temperature, preparing you for the higher intensities to come.
+- Blue Zone (61-70% MaxHR): This is your “slowly start jogging, power walking, or rowing zone.”
+You’ll start to feel your breathing increase and talking becomes just a bit harder.

 When you have the overwhelming urge to push yourself to the extreme, listen to your own body – and your HR data – to tell you when that push is OK, and when you should scale back a bit.